phptek/silverstripe-gis/README.md

 ## Configuration

 silverstripe-gis, like any other SilverStripe module, can be [configured](https://docs.silverstripe.org/en/4/developer_guides/configuration/configuration/) using YAML files, the Config class or private static properties of Configurables.
 Check out the following sections to see what can be configured.

+## Examples and how tos:

+- [DataObject Example](docs/en/DataObject-Example.md) - How to set up your own DataObjects
+- [GridFieldMap](docs/en/DataObject-Example.md) - How create a spatially aware admin interface
+- [MapField](docs/en/DataObject-Example.md) - How to edit geo types
+- [ORM Filters](docs/en/ORM-Filters.md) - How to retrieve DataObjects from the db using spatial filters

+## API:

+- [GIS](docs/en/GIS.md) - Spatial utility class with all sorts of useful helpers
+- [GeoJSONImporter](docs/en/GeoJSONImporter.md) - Import GeoJSON files into the db
+- [GridFieldMap](docs/en/GridFieldMap.md) - GridField component to browse DataObjects by map
+- [MapField](docs/en/MapField.md) - Form field to edit geo types
+- [GeoJSONService](docs/en/GeoJSONService.md) - Expose your DataObjects dynamically in GeoJSON format though an API
+- [WebMapTileService](docs/en/WebMapTileService.md) - Generate map tiles for Leaflet or Openlayers from your DataObjects

 ## GIS Class